alepulver/my-thesis/README.md

 ...

 ### TODO
+- Save mouse positions and timestamps
+- Ask participant data, use bootstrap and/or views
+- Save results and allow downloading as CSV, etc

 - Add color to buttons, and mark as disabled when can't choose
 - Add tooltip to each circle indicating which one it is
-- Fix marker positions when resizing
+- Fix marker positions when resizing, and circle centering in group
 - Add message box responding to current mouse position, or tooltip next to the mouse (perhaps outside canvas)

-- Save mouse positions and timestamps
-- Ask participant data, use bootstrap and/or views
-- Save results and allow downloading as CSV, etc
+#### Maybe later

 - Refactor "layout" class for positioning elements
 - Check this? https://github.com/HarvardEconCS/turkserver-meteor